Articles

 What is digital signage analytics?

-Digital signage analytics refers to the analytics dashboards, reports, and statistics generated by digital signage software, which delivers content to smart TVs and other types of digital screens for digital menus, announcements, promotions, product explanations, entertainment, etc.
+It also refers to the analytics dashboards, reports, and statistics generated by digital signage software, which delivers content to smart TVs and other types of digital screens for digital menus, announcements, promotions, product explanations, and more.

 Why you need digital signage analytics (6 key benefits)